Finland says Russia suspending natural gas supplies

 But “provided that there will be no disruptions in the gas transmission network, we will be able to supply all our customers with gas in the coming months,” Wiljanen said.

 Natural gas accounted for just 6% of Finland's total energy consumption in 2020, Finnish broadcaster YLE said.
-Almost all is imported from Russia.
-That pales in comparison to big customers like Italy and Germany, who get 40% and 35% of their gas from Russia, respectively.
+Almost all of that gas came from Russia.
+That pales in comparison to big importers like Italy and Germany, which get 40% and 35% of their gas from Russia, respectively.

-According to Gasum, Russian state-owned energy giant Gazprom said in April that future payments in the supply contract be made in rubles instead of euros.
+According to Finland's Gasum, Russian state-owned energy giant Gazprom said in April that future payments in its supply contract must be made in rubles instead of euros.

-It comes after Finland, along with Sweden, applied to join the NATO military organization, marking one of the biggest geopolitical ramifications of Russia’s war on Ukraine that could rewrite Europe’s security map.
+The cutoff was announced the same week that Finland, along with Sweden, applied to join the NATO military organization, marking one of the biggest geopolitical ramifications of the war that could rewrite Europe’s security map.

+The government in Helsinki said Friday that it had signed a 10-year lease for a floating liquefied natural gas terminal in the Gulf of Finland and that necessary port structures will be built along the coasts of the Nordic country and Estonia, Economy Minister Mika Lintila said in a statement.

+It “will play a major role in securing gas supplies for Finland’s industry,” Lintila said.
+The vessel should be ready to operate by next winter.

 Meanwhile, Italian company Eni said Tuesday that it was moving to follow Putin’s decree “in view of the imminent payment due in the coming days” but did not agree with the changes.